Brown rice is a readily available, highly nutritious food that may help reduce the incidence of certain cancers.

 - Phenols have been shown to interfere with the proliferation of breast and colon cancer cells.7

 - Inositol has been shown to be able to help prevent colon cancer development as well as regulate the growth of many types of cancer cells.7,10

 Veterinary nutritionist Dr. Lindsey Bullen talks diet and cancer on DOG CANCER ANSWERS.

 When to Not Give Dogs Brown Rice

-Germinated, or sprouted, brown rice contains higher levels of GABA—a naturally occurring compound commonly associated with producing feelings of calmness and relaxation—than regular brown rice.3,5,14 The relationship between GABA and cancer is currently under investigation.
+Another concern is about germinated or sprouted brown rice, which contains higher levels of GABA—a naturally occurring compound commonly associated with producing feelings of calmness and relaxation—than regular brown rice.3,5,14 The relationship between GABA and cancer is currently under investigation.

 Early research results suggest that GABA may have different effects depending on the type of tumor—helping slow the growth and spread of some tumor types9,14,16 while promoting the growth and spread of others.15,16 Some cancer cells may even use GABA to help decrease the body’s immune response to abnormal tissue.15,16

 Due to the increased GABA content, germinated brown rice should potentially be avoided in dogs with existing cancer, especially those with colon or mammary tumors.

 Brown rice has a relatively short shelf-life of about six months after purchase.
 Beyond that timeframe, the oils in the kernel will begin to turn rancid.3 You can freeze or refrigerate brown rice, if desired, to help extend the product’s shelf-life.3